bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

 ## Object, pattern, active and result expressions

 Before we continue studying Refal-5, it is necessary to institute several important definitions.
 We've considered different types of Refal expressions that can contain different syntactic constructions.
 Now it's time to introduce strict categorization.

-* Refal expression is called an _object expression_ that can contain only symbols and round brackets.
+* Refal expression is called an _object expression_.It can contain only symbols and round brackets.
 Accordingly, terms that make up an object expression are called an _object terms._ Function arguments can be only an object expression.
 * An expression that assembled from symbols, round and angled brackets is called an _active expression_ or a _ground expression._ The content of the field of view can only be an active expression.
 * An expression made up of symbols, structural brackets , and variables is called a _pattern expression_ or _pattern._ The left sentence part is a pattern expression.
-* An expression made up of symbols, round and angled brackets, variables is called a _result expression_ or _result._ The right parts of the sentence are expressions of the result.
+* An expression made up of symbols, round and angled brackets, variables is called a _result expression_ or _result._
+  The right parts of the sentence are expressions of the result.

-Note: _the word ‘pattern’ is often used as a synonym for ‘left part’, and ‘the result’ is often used as a synonym for the right part.
+Note: _the word ‘pattern’ is often used as a synonym for ‘left part’.
+‘the result’ is often used as a synonym for the right part.
 This is also the correct terminology, and the meaning of the word is usually clear from the context._

 All four types of expressions can be imaged as a figure: